 Apples are a popular and nutritious fruit.
 When consuming apple juice while breastfeeding, you should ensure it is freshly extracted and unsweetened.
 Lactating women need more fluid and calories than non-lactating women.
-For sufficient breast milk and nutrients, nursing mothers should consume healthy foods along with plenty of fluids.
+For sufficient breast milk production and nutrients, nursing mothers should consume healthy foods along with plenty of fluids.
 Along with water, fruit juices can help meet their daily fluid requirement.

-However, it may be more beneficial to consume the fruit on its own to get the raw goodness of vitamins, folate, calcium, and iron.
+However, it may be more beneficial to consume the fruit on its own to get the raw goodness of vitamins, folate, calcium, Vitamin C, and iron.
 The fruit may also serve as a tasty weight-loss snack.

 Benefits Of Apples For Breastfeeding Women